Celebrities appearing on stage in the West End

 Take a look below at celebrities from stage and screen who will be performing in shows across London theatres.
 From British national treasures to Hollywood superstars, London’s West End has it all!
 Book now to see your favourite celebrities on stage over the next few months.

-Celebrities to star in the West End in 2020
+Celebrities starring in West End shows in 2020

-Danny Mac will star as Edward Lewis in the West end premiere of Pretty Woman: The Musical .
+Danny Mac stars as Edward Lewis in the West end premiere of Pretty Woman: The Musical.
 Making his West End debut in 1999 playing Gavroche in Les Miserables, Mac has continued to perform in musicals ever since, starring in Wicked, Sunset Boulevard, On the Town and the 2019 production of White Christmas.
 In 2016, he competed in Strictly Come Dancing making it to the final.
+He’ll star alongside Aimie Atkinson in Pretty Woman: The Musical, who previously played Katherine Howard in Six.

 Fresh out of starring in Joseph and the Amazing Technicolor Dreamcoat earlier this year, Jason Donovan will reprise his performance as the Pharaoh in Joseph at the Palladium next summer!
 He first starred in Joseph as the titular character in 1991, but since then he’s also starred in Chitty Chitty Bang Bang and Priscilla Queen of the Desert.